Regulations You Must Know: FEMA & RBI

 What Taxes or Fees Apply?

-The table below shows the comparison of tax and remittances rules in India Vs UAE
+The table below shows the comparison of tax and remittance rules in India Vs UAE

 Observations from the table: